Dealing With Shame When It Affects Your Relationship

 What are the signs of shame?

 #1.
-Fantasies about Disappearing
+Fantasies About Disappearing

 One of the most common signs of shame is the desire to run away or disappear.
 Shameful emotions often cause a person to disconnect from others and isolate themselves while they nurse their wounds.
 This might include avoiding phone calls, canceling plans, or making excuses for being antisocial.

 #2.
-Anger or Rage
+Anger Or Rage

 #3.
-Blame (of Self)
+Blame (Of Self)

 #4.
-Sadness or Anxiety
+Sadness Or Anxiety

 Shame can make it difficult to enjoy a healthy relationship because it can cause depression and/or anxiety.
-This is especially true for people who feel shameful about something that pertained to their love life or social circle.
+This is especially true for people who feel shameful about something that pertains to their love life or social circle.

 #5.
 Addiction